Advanced Math Teacher/Math Enrichment

 Mrs. Slanina holds a bachelor of arts degree in English/communications from John Carroll University, a master of library and information science from Kent State University, and a master of education with an instructional technology focus.
 Prior to becoming a teacher, Mrs. Slanina worked for about ten years in various marketing and communications positions.

-Mrs. Slanina and her husband have two young children and one on the way.
-Her son currently attends St. Hilary School.
+Mrs. Slanina and her husband have three young children.
+Two of her children currently attend St. Hilary School.
 In her spare time, she enjoys running and reading.

 “I believe technology instruction is no longer a luxury in schools,” says St. Hilary School technology teacher Mrs. Weber.
 “Learning computer skills has become as essential as mastering the traditional core subjects.”
 Admittedly amazed at how quickly technology has evolved, Mrs. Weber remembers her own initial exposure to computers the size of an entire room and floppy disks the size of phonograph records.
 Teaching technology at St. Hilary School for four years, Mrs. Weber has been employed at the school in other capacities since 1998.
 Her background as a kindergarten teaching assistant makes her especially well-suited to the grade levels she teaches.